ByAUJay

 Step 2: Choose the Right Identity Solution

-- For mass-market DApps, adopt privacy-preserving ZKPs.
+- For those mass-market DApps, you should definitely go for privacy-preserving ZKPs.

 Step 3: Integrate Identity & Verification APIs